jmdelouis/FOSCAT/README.md

 ## Authors and acknowledgment

-Authors: J.-M. Delouis, T. Foulquier, L. Mousset,
+Authors: J.-M. Delouis, T. Foulquier, L. Mousset, T. Odaka, F. Paul, E. Allys

 This work is part of the R & T Deepsee project supported by CNES.
 The authors acknowledge the heritage of the Planck-HFI consortium regarding data, software, knowledge.
 This work has been supported by the Programme National de Télédétection Spatiale (PNTS, http://programmes.insu.cnrs.fr/pnts/), grant n◦ PNTS-2020-08